openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

     |Enable_Omnipod_Driver_1|  |Enable_Omnipod_Driver_2|

-On the same screen, below the pump selection, you will see the **Omnipod Driver Settings**.
-Here you will select your RileyLink by scanning for all available Bluetooth devices and selecting in the list.
-When properly selected you will return to the pump driver selection screen displaying the Omnipod driver settings showing your selected RileyLink with the MAC address listed.
+On the same screen, below the pump selection, the **Omnipod Driver Settings** are displayed.
+Select your RileyLink by scanning for all available Bluetooth devices and selecting your RileyLink from the list.
+When properly selected you are returned to the pump driver selection screen displaying the Omnipod driver settings showing your selected RileyLink with the MAC address listed.

-Detailed steps on how to accomplish this are listed below in the `RileyLink Setup Section <#rileylink-setup>`__ .
+Detailed steps on how to accomplish setup your pod communication device are listed below in the `RileyLink Setup Section <#rileylink-setup>`__.

 **OR**